buy the book ribbon

 self.live_server_url = "http://" + self.test_server

-Setting Secret Environment Variables on the Server
+An Alternative Method for Setting Secret Environment Variables on the Server

 infra/deploy-playbook.yaml (ch23l012)

-host: "{{ inventory_hostname }}"
+DJANGO_ALLOWED_HOST: "{{ inventory_hostname }}"

-email_password: "{{ lookup('env', 'EMAIL_PASSWORD') }}" (1)
+EMAIL_PASSWORD: "{{ lookup('env', 'EMAIL_PASSWORD') }}" (1)

 $ TEST_SERVER=staging.ottg.co.uk python src/manage.py test functional_tests